 For many, TikTok’s unique features provide the type of fun and engaging experience that people need in today’s stressful world.

-New marketing resources help brands place self-serve ads on Tiktok.
-The launch of its self-serve ad platform is a stark contrast to the way previous ads were handled, when inquiries were made by email and often resulted in no response.
+TikTok Business allows brands to place self-serve ads on the platform — which is a stark contrast to the way ads were managed in earlier years when inquiries were made by email and often resulted in no response!

-TikTok For Business self-serve ad platform provides targeted advertising with interactive options that inspire creativity and engagement.
+TikTok Business’s self-serve ad platform provides targeted advertising with interactive options that inspire creativity and engagement.

 TikTok Pro provides comprehensive analytics related to your content.